 Custom builds

-With a custom build, you work alongside a developer to design your house.
-These types of builds are often available in housing developments made specifically for custom builds.
+With a custom build, you work alongside a developer to design your home within a custom build development.

 Shell home

-Before you can apply for an equity loan (and in many cases your self build mortgage) you must have outline planning permission for the land you want to build on.
+Before applying for an equity loan (and in many cases your self-build mortgage), you must have outline planning permission for the land you want to build on.

 Already own your plot of land?